tynx/SMSChallenge/README.md

 nano /etc/smschallenge.conf
 ```

-Now you Raspberry PI should be ready to go.
+Now, your Raspberry PI should be ready to go.

 Notice:
-If you want to use a modem to send the SMS you might see the chapter #modem installation
+If you want to use a modem to send the SMS you might see the chapter [modem installation](#modem-installation).

 ##modem installation

-This is an guideline to get the vodafone k3715 working, you need to change the vendor and product if u use another modem.
+This is a guideline to get the vodafone k3715 working.
+You need to change the vendor and product if you use another modem.
-First of all change the blacklist, comment out the blacklistet entries "blacklist spi-bcm2708" and "blacklist i2c-bcm2708"
+First of all, change the blacklist.
+Comment out the blacklisted entries "blacklist spi-bcm2708" and "blacklist i2c-bcm2708".

 ```
 nano /etc/modprobe.d/raspi-blacklist.conf